rofarinango/The-Bank-Statements-Analyzer/README.md

 The user wants the bank statements analyzer to read a text file containing a list of bank transactions.
 At first this text is structured a comma-separated values therefore CSV format.
 He will like to know the total profit and loss from a list of bank statements, he wants to know how many bank transactions are there in a particular month.
 He wants to know what are his top-10 expenses and so on.

 ## UML Class Diagram

+The following image shows the UML Class Diagram for this project.

 ![The Bank Statements Analyzer - UML Class Diagram-1](https://user-images.githubusercontent.com/47066093/137827855-b06d8dcc-4fa6-44c1-925e-78d0b4f26490.png)